charlesll/ModelisationGeochimie/CoursePlan.md

 You will be able, at the end of this course, to :

-- find information
+- find information.
 - fit a curve.
 It can be useful.
 - even fit a curve with associated errors !
 - say that MCMC does not refer to something potentially harmful, except for your old laptop
-- propagate errors
+- propagate errors.
-- fit the diffusion of Al$^{3+}$ in olivine. or the CO2 versus time curve.
+- fit the diffusion of Al$^{3+}$ in olivine. or the CO2 versus time curve, or viscosity data.
 Or any geochemical data with a model (at least, find the necessary information to do so)

 # Tools